kirbysayshi/js13k-2022/README.md

 Found a major bug in CES3, where a selection could accidentally include the completely unmatching entities!
 Unfortunate.
 Given three component kinds to select, if there was no intersection between kind[0] and kind[1] (e.g. the matching result should be empty, the results of kind[3] shouldn't matter), the selection algorithm was accidentally restarting and including all of kind[2]'s entities!
 This probably goes back several years...

 Got player grenade destroying enemies!
 They explode outwards.

+### 2022-09-10

+Tombstones when miasma dies are working.

+Added like 10000 miasma to test the perf / limits.
+It's actually kind of fun to blow through all the miasma!
+But requires optimization.
+Might not even be possible to get 60fps.